-If you are using a Virtual Private Server (VPS) running Windows Server 2022 and encounter a password expiry prompt, here’s a step-by-step guide to changing the password:
+If youโre using a ChartVPS Virtual Private Server (VPS), itโs running Windows Server 2025 by default.
+If you happen to encounter a password expiry prompt on the server, hereโs a step-by-step guide to changing the password!

 1